jonathanGB/thunderstruct/docs/index.md

 ## Latency

 Similar to above, multi-node architectures had to be abandoned due to latency resulting in too great of an overhead.
-Using a cluster of 8 c5 worker instances and one t2 master instance (see appendix), gRPC was tested but quickly abandoned.
+Using a cluster of 8 c5 worker instances and one t2 master instance (see gRPC-buffer branch for specifications), gRPC was tested but quickly abandoned.
 With a latency of about 3000 $\mu s$ on a 1080x1080 grid, the latency was significant.
 Further testing revealed that the average matrix-vector dot product on a 1500x1500 grid was 2184293 $\mu s$:

 |      | Time ($\mu s$) | % of Matrix-Vector Dot |
 |------|----------------|------------------------|